lanl/arianna-ppl/README.md

 See [demos](demos/).

 ## Threading
 As of 8 Jan 2025, `jupyter` does not work with the threaded (no-gil) version of python 3.13 (3.13t).
 You can install `arianna` with python 3.13 or python 3.13t but you cannot install `jupyter` also.
-If you must use `jupyter`, use python 3.12.
+If you must use `jupyter`, use python 3.10, 3.11, 3.12, 3.13 (but not 3.13t).

 ## LANL Software Release Information
 - O4856